-Reporting Entity - The Central Florida Expressway Authority (CFX) is an agency of the state, created by the Florida Legislature.
+The Central Florida Expressway Authority (CFX) is an agency of the state, created by the Florida Legislature.
 On June 20, 2014, the Governor of Florida signed the bill to create CFX, which assumed the governance and control of the former Orlando-Orange County Expressway Authority, including its assets, personnel, contracts, obligations, liabilities, facilities, and tangible and intangible property.
 CFX is an independent, locally controlled transportation authority responsible for the construction, maintenance, and operation of toll roads in Seminole, Lake, Osceola and Orange Counties, and may also acquire, construct and equip rapid transit, trams and fixed guideways within the rights-of-way of the expressway system.
-The governing board of CFX is made up of ten members, consisting of: (a) one member each appointed by the respective chairs of the Orange County Commission appointed by the mayor of Orange County (c) three citizens appointed by the Governor; (d) the Mayor of Orange County; and (d) the Mayor of the City of Orlando.
+The governing board of CFX is made up of ten members, consisting of: (a) one member each appointed by the respective chairs of the county commissions of Brevard, Lake, Osceola and Seminole Counties; (b) one member of the Orange County Commission appointed by the mayor of Orange County (c) three citizens appointed by the Governor; (d) the Mayor of Orange County; and (e) the Mayor of the City of Orlando.
 The Florida Turnpike Enterprise Executive Director serves as a non-voting advisor.
 CFX is authorized to issue revenue bonds to finance portions of the System and to execute the refunding of existing revenue bonds.